davidyujia/ModelUpgrade/README.md

 # ModelUpgradeSolution

+## How to use

+1. Upgrade your model to latest version

 ```cs
 // Create a model upgrade chain, this chain must from oldest version to latest version.
 var v1UpgradeChain = new Version1Upgrade();